Loopring/protocols/packages/loopring_v3/README.md

 - Onchain data-availability (DEXes can opt out for even greater throughput & lower cost)
 - All ERC20 tokens and Ether are supported by default
 - Multiple onchain DEX instances with isolated state and dedicated event stream (different from 2.0)
-- Onchain deposits + onchain & offchain withdrawals support
+- Onchain deposit + onchain & offchain withdrawal support
-- Very cheep offchain order cancellation as well as order time-to-lve support
+- Support offchain order cancellation and order time-to-lve settings (inherited from 2.0)
-- Allow partial order matching (partial fill) and offchain order-scaling
+- Allow partial order matching (aka partial fill) and offchain order-scaling (inherited from 2.0)
 - Multiple circuit permutations for different request batch sizes
 - Use any ERC20 token or Ether as trading fee to reduce friction（inherited from 2.0)
 - DEX can buy down fee token burn rate (inherited from 2.0)
-- Dual authoring support to prevent orders/trades from being stolen by middleman (inherit from 2.0)
+- Enhanced version of dual authoring prevent orders/trades from being stolen by middleman (enhanced on top of 2.0)
 - Greatly reduce gas fee for DEX settlement by 100x (with data-availability) or 1000x (without data-availability)
+- Built-in mechanism to force DEX operators to fulfill duties in time (especially for handling deposits and withdrawals)
-- 100% secure for end users, even when DEX operators are evil
+- 100% secure for end users, even when DEX operators are evil (same as 2.0)
+- and more...

+## Challanges

+- SNARKs requires trusted setups
+- Circuits not yet audited (smart contract auditing should be easy and we are very experienced)
+- Can switch to better hash function
 - and more...

 ## Build